Bilevel waveform pulse width

 If the pulse has a negative-going initial transition, the pulse has negative polarity.
 Equivalently, a negative-polarity (negative-going) pulse has an originating state that is more positive than the terminating state.
 This figure shows a negative-polarity pulse.

-Each state level can have associated lower- and upper-state boundaries.
-These state boundaries are defined as the state level plus or minus a scalar multiple of the difference between the high state and the low state.
-To provide a useful tolerance region, the scalar is typically a small number such as 2/100 or 3/100.
+You can specify lower- and upper-state boundaries for each state level.
+Define the boundaries as the state level plus or minus a scalar multiple of the difference between the high state and the low state.
+To provide a useful tolerance region, specify the scalar as a small number such as 2/100 or 3/100.
 In general, the region for the low state is defined as

 where is the low-state level and is the high-state level.
 Replace the first term in the equation with to obtain the tolerance region for the high state.

-This figure illustrates lower and upper 5% state boundaries (tolerance regions) for a positive-polarity bilevel waveform.
+This figure shows lower and upper 5% state boundaries (tolerance regions) for a positive-polarity bilevel waveform.
 The thick dashed lines indicate the estimated state levels.

 IEEE Standard 181.
 IEEE® Standard on Transitions, Pulses, and Related Waveforms (2003).